-- I will support reducing greenhouse gas emissions through better infrastructure to walk, roll, use transit and bike.
+- I will support reducing greenhouse gas emissions through better infrastructure to walk, roll, bike, and use transit.

 - I will support reducing greenhouse gas emissions by increasing weatherization programs.

 The City of Denver supports efforts to improve energy efficiency in houses through its Energy Efficiency Assistance Fund and Clean Energy Loan Program.
 Greater support through these programs will reduce the financial stress that people face cooling their homes in increasingly extreme summer heat and warming their homes in extreme winter cold.
-A more efficient house requires less energy.
+More efficient homes require less energy.